Stop doing your marketing alone. Join The Small Business 500 community.Join the Small Business 500 community (free)

 How This Connects to Your Google Business Profile

 Reviews are one piece of a larger Google Business Profile optimization strategy.
 Your profile also needs the right categories, complete service descriptions, regular posts, accurate hours, and high quality photos.
 But reviews are the piece that compounds the fastest and has the most direct impact on whether you show up in the Local Pack.
+For the full list of settings beyond reviews, including categories, service descriptions, and weekly posts, read 11 Google Business Profile Settings That Actually Move Your Ranking.

-If you want a deeper look at how to set up your Google Business Profile correctly from the start, we put together a free guide that walks through the entire process step by step.
+If you want a deeper look at how to set up your Google Business Profile correctly from the start, Egmer put together a free guide that walks through the entire process step by step.

 Get the Free Google Business Profile Setup Guide